mys-lang/mys/docs/language-reference/proposals/macros.rst

 - Macro functions and methods bodies compiled into the body of the caller function or method.

-- Parameters may have types and may be evaluated zero or more times.
+- Parameters must have types and may be evaluated zero or more times.

 - Macro functions and methods may not return any value.